Zokhoi/Arcade-Switches/README.md

 You can add arcade switches footprint to `Arcade_Switch.pretty/` or add spacing files to `spacing/` to generate more footprints.
 Add entries to `excludeFootprint.json` to exclude them from autogeneration.

 However, beware that spacing files in `spacing/` are **NOT** valid kicad footprints.
 They only contain the necessary footprint components to add into a valid kicad footprint for autogeneration.

+## References

+There are some references available in this repository regarding the arcade switches.
+See [`./doc/Switches.md`](./doc/Switches.md) for details.